Researchers Racing to Find Causes — and Cures — for Alzheimer’s Disease

 Diagnostic tests for Alzheimer’s are invasive and expensive, which is why researchers are racing to develop alternatives.
 A current study proposes that a simple blood test could aid in early detection of the disease.
 Study participants are limited to people age 65+ who are experiencing memory issues.
 If the test becomes available after the full results are published three years from now, it will be a start but won’t necessarily benefit the population as a whole.

 Other researchers are exploring whether neck scans that analyze the pulse of blood vessels might become a routine test for cognitive decline.
-Their findings must be validated by larger studies, however, and until complete data from the trial is published, it’s hard to know if the scan will be beneficial.
+Larger studies must validate these findings, and it’s hard to know if the scan will be beneficial until complete data from the trial is published.

 “This is a very preliminary study,” Dr. Loewenstein says.
 “We don’t yet have evidence that these findings are applicable to the general population.”